AyushGokani/movie-search-app-vite/README.md

 # Movie Search App
 This is a movie search app using react-hooks, react-router and context API.
 I've used OMDB API to fetch the movies data.
 You can search a movie in the search bar and if results match then you will get the related movies else you will get an error message.
 You can also click on a movie poster to get detailed information about the movie such as release year, duration, director, etc.
+## Author

+Created and maintained by **Ayush Gokani**.

+## Acknowledgements

+Based on an original movie search app project.
+I adapted and extended it for my own learning and portfolio.

 ### Screenshots:
 ### 1. Home Page:
 ![home-page](https://i.ibb.co/VHJc8fF/movie-search-app-1.png)